-Which I guess gives you your first piece of advice: choose a genre you love to read.
-It'll be the most natural to you.
-You love the area already, and you know the ins and outs of it as a reader.
-This will also help you when it comes to publishing and marketing, because you'll be aware of the market.
+Which leads me to my first piece of advice: choose a genre you love to read.
+This will be more natural to you.
+You love the genre already, and you know the ins and outs of it, which will also help you when it comes to publishing and marketing, because you'll be aware of the market.

-For me as well, it's easy to pick a genre because the idea comes first.
-If you've got a good story, it should naturally fall into some sort of genre that, apparently, you're being drawn towards.
+It's also important to note that the idea comes first.
+If you've got a good story idea, it should naturally fall into a genre of some kind.
 Most of my ideas are in the fantasy realm, with some moving into the grey area of speculative fiction, and others further into science fiction.
-For most of the novels, I didn't sit down and say, "I want to write a YA speculative fiction novel" or whatever the genre was.
-The idea came, it fit into some kind of genre, and I wrote it.
+It's rare that I sit down and actually say, "I want to write a YA fantasy novel."
+Rather, the idea appears, it fits a genre, and I write it as such.

 For me, the most spectacular example of this was when I tried to write realistic fiction, back in middle school.
 I finished the novel, all right, but it was really, really bad.
-So bad.
-You have seriously no idea, and you never will, because no one is ever going to see that novel.
-I personally need the more metaphorical, deeper concepts that fantasy and sci-fi allow.
-You strip away all of the speculation, and suddenly everything falls flat, and I've got absolutely nothing original to say.
-It makes sense, in its own way.
-I write fantasy because that's actually sort of how I see the world.
-It's hard for me to be logical or realistic.
-And maybe that's how it'll work for you too: maybe you should write in a genre that reflects the way you think.
+Personally, I need the excitement and magic and the more metaphorical nature of fantasy and sci-fi.
+You strip away all of the speculation, and suddenly everything falls flat, and I've got absolutely nothing to say.
+It makes sense; I write fantasy because that's actually sort of how I see the world.
+Maybe that's how it'll work for you too: maybe you should write in a genre that reflects the way you think.

-A genre with fantastical and fictional elements, such as magic or supernatural forces.
+A genre with fantastical elements that don't exist in the real world, such as magic or supernatural forces.

-Contemporary Fantasy: Takes place in the modern day and often in a real rather than imaginary world.
-(Harry Potter, the Borrowers)
+Contemporary Fantasy: A combination of contemporary fiction and fantasy, i.e. a fantastical story that takes place in the modern day and often in a real, rather than imaginary, world.
+(Harry Potter, The Borrowers)

-Urban Fantasy: A contemporary fantasy taking place in an urban setting.
+Urban Fantasy: A contemporary fantasy that takes place in an urban setting.
 (Unearthly, House of Night)

-Dark or Gothic Fantasy: Combines horror with fantasy and often has a gloomy or horrific feel.
+Dark or Gothic Fantasy: A combination of horror and fantasy that often has a gloomy or moody feel.
 (The Vampire Chronicles, Shadowland)

-Paranormal: Focuses on paranormal creatures such as werewolves, vampires, and ghosts, a much lighter form of horror.
+Paranormal Fiction: Focuses on paranormal creatures such as werewolves, vampires, and ghosts, but without the fear factor of the horror genre.
 (Twilight, Shiver)

-A genre where the story is told to deliberately frighten the reader, often with a fantastical element.
+A genre where the story is told in order to frighten the reader, often with a fantastical element.

-Ghost Story: Revolves around the existence of ghosts, spirits, and occasionally, Revenants.
+Ghost Story: Revolves around ghosts, spirits, and occasionally, revenants.
 (The Shining, The Monkey's Paw)

 Monster Story: Revolves around some kind of fantastical monster.
 (Frankenstein, Dracula)

-Occult Fiction: Revolves around concepts such as demons, witchcraft, and Satanists.
+Occult Horror: Revolves around demons, witchcraft, and Satanists.
 (Macbeth, Speak Daggers to Her)

-Slasher Fiction: Very much about the blood, gore, and violence, often about a psychopath or something similar.
+Slasher Fiction: The most realistic form of horror; very much about the blood, gore, and violence and often features a psychopathic killer.
 (Friday the 13th, Texas Chainsaw Massacre)

-A genre with a protagonist who journeys to places and often ends up in a desperate situation.
+A genre where the protagonist journeys to specialized locations and often ends up in a desperate situation.

-Military Fiction: Centers around a war, fictional or real, and a central character caught up in it.
+Military Fiction: Centers around a war, fictional or real.
 (The Things They Carried, A Farewell to Arms)

 Spy Fiction: Centers around a secret agent or military member sent on an espionage mission.
 (James Bond, Gallagher Girl)

-Alternate History: Where the author tries to answer a "What If?" about an important point in history and how it might have changed things.
+Alternate History: A combination of speculative fiction and historical fiction where the author tries to answer a "What If?" about an important point in history.
 (Aristopia, If It Had Happened Otherwise)

-Period Piece: Where the historical setting is merely a backdrop and the story runs more on its own with no focus on a major event.
+Period Piece: A form of historical fiction where the setting is merely a backdrop; the story runs on its own with no focus on a major historical event.
 (Cinderella Man, The Western Canon)

-A genre that centers around elements that don't exist in the real, modern world, but are scientifically explained.
+A genre with elements that don't exist in the real world, but which have scientific explanations.

-Hard Sci-Fi: Has very detailed, researched, and potentially realistic science behind the story.
+Hard Sci-Fi: Has very detailed, well-researched, and realistic science that drives the storyline.
 (Jurassic Park, Prey)

-Soft Sci-Fi: Focuses more on the central themes and political and social concepts and less on the science itself.
+Soft Sci-Fi: Focuses more on political and social concepts and less on the science.
 (1984, Brave New World)

 Space Opera: Takes place almost entirely in space and revolves around space travel.
 (Star Wars, Star Trek)

-Cyberpunk: Includes humans who have been enhanced by cybernetic technology.
+Cyberpunk: Features humans who have been enhanced by cybernetic technology.
 (Neuromancer, The Blade Runner)

-Steampunk: A historical sci-fi crossover, where some important part of history has been turned sci-fi, focusing on the time and use of steam engine technology.
+Steampunk: A combination of historical fiction and sci-fi where some important part of history is turned speculative; often focuses on the use of steam engine technology.
 (Leviathan, The Time Machine)

-Speculative Fiction: Runs as a combination of sci-fi and fantasy, sometimes in addition with horror, and is used whenever the exact genre of a novel in this area is uncertain.
+Speculative Fiction: A combination of sci-fi and fantasy, and sometimes horror, that doesn't quite fall into any of these genres.
 (The Yellow Wallpaper, The Outsider)

-Disaster Thriller: About some kind of mass peril the protagonist must save people from, such as a terrorist attack or natural disaster.
+Disaster Thriller: Features some kind of mass peril the protagonist must save others from, such as a terrorist attack or natural disaster.
 (State of Fear, Ashfall)

 Psychological Thriller: Explores the mind of the protagonist; is often written in a way that confuses and misleads the audience.
 (Black Swan, Inception)

-Crime Thriller: Crime fiction that runs more on the horror/thriller side.
+Crime Thriller: A combination of the crime fiction and horror/thriller genres.
 (Vertigo, Jack Reacher)

-A genre close to action-adventure that focuses specifically on crime, including mysteries.
+A genre between action-adventure and thriller that focuses specifically on crime.

-Detective Story: Tells the story of a detective's journey to solving a crime, the who, why, and sometimes how.
+Detective Story: Tells the story of a detective solving a crime: the who, why, and sometimes how.
 (Death on the Nile, The Drowning Pool)

-Murder Mystery: A mystery or detective story focusing specifically on a homicide case.
+Murder Mystery: A detective story focusing specifically on a homicide case.
 (I Hunt Killers, Dark Places)

-Gangster Fiction: Focuses on gangs and criminal organizations.
+Gangster Fiction: Focuses on gangs and other criminal organizations.
 (Cold Fury, The Godfather)

-Contemporary Romance: A romance taking place in modern times.
+Contemporary Romance: A combination of contemporary fiction and romance.
 (The Princess Diaries, All-American Girl)

-Historical Romance: A romance taking place at a historical time.
+Historical Romance: A combination of historical fiction and romance.
 (Pride and Prejudice, The Fires of Winter)

-Fantasy Romance: A fantasy novel which primarily revolves around a romantic relationship.
+Fantasy Romance: A combination of fantasy and romance.
 (Beautiful Creatures, Hush Hush)

-Sci-Fi Romance: A science fiction novel revolving around a romantic relationship.
+Sci-Fi Romance: A combination of science fiction and romance.
 (The Host, Perdition)

-Erotica: A very sexualized romance, where the story focuses on the sexual relationship.
-(50 Shades of Grey, etc.)
+Erotica: A romance that focuses on the sexual aspect of the relationship.
+(50 Shades of Grey)

 What's your favorite genre to read?
-What genre do you/will you write?
+What category and genre do you write?

-Images via clarklib.org, Tumblr, sciencefiction.com, wikihow.com, radiotimes.com, theguardian.com, and article.wm.com.
+Images via clarklib.org, sciencefiction.com, wikihow.com, radiotimes.com, theguardian.com, article.wm.com, and mirror.co.uk.